 A study of the anatomical structure of the human body as it relates to the art of singing.
 Attention will be given to the function and structure of organs, muscles, cartilage, and bones involved in the respiratory and phonation process needed for singing.
-Offered fall semester, even numbered years only.
+Offered fall semester, years.
 Prerequisite: MU 265.